di-unipi-socc/TosKer/docs/installation.rst

 Stable release
 --------------

-To install new TosKer, run this command in your terminal:
+To install TosKer, run this command in your terminal:

 .. code-block:: console